‘The legends are real… and they kill’

 “To be blunt, it feels quite lazy.
 Still, the story pulls you in and Gus’ journey is gripping enough to make you sympathize with a pretty unlikable character.
 The Retreat ends up getting more right than wrong with its intended effect.
 This is a must-see for fans of folklore, urban legends, and anyone craving what is essentially a feature-length CreepyPasta.”
 Killer Horror Critic

-“Grant Schumacher in the leading role does give us the strongest performance as we see how he is caught up in the middle of learning the truth, showing the unease mindset his character is going through, we also get a nice creature creation, that slowly get more involved through the film, lurking in the shadows to start with.
-We also fall into the problem of turning to, too many different endings…” Movie Reviews 101
+“Grant Schumacher in the leading role does give us the strongest performance as we see how he is caught up in the middle of learning the truth, showing the unease mindset his character is going through, we also get a nice creature creation, that slowly get more involved through the film, lurking in the shadows to start with.”
+Movie Reviews 101

 “Those expecting a straight-up monster in the woods horror will be disappointed by The Retreat.
 Sure, that element is present and correct in Wemple’s film, but this is a hallucinogenic horror which spirals in many different directions.
 It challenges the viewer and takes them on a journey which is brilliantly executed and incredibly well acted by Grant Schumacher and Dylan Grunn.”
 Movies in Focus

 “The twists aren’t super fresh and won’t change the game, but there are enough of them and they’re handled with enough grace by writer/director Bruce Wemple that they feel fun.
 These aren’t the desperate curveballs of a pseudo-Shyamalan, but the interesting u-turns of a semi-believable drug trip.
-While the monster scenes are hit or miss, the film’s slippery grip on reality can be fun, especially for anyone who has dabbled in hallucinogens before.”
-Rue Morgue
+While the monster scenes are hit or miss, the film’s slippery grip on reality can be fun…” Rue Morgue

 “It’s much more of a psychological film than a monster movie.
 Which is not to say that we don’t see much of the Wendigo.
 There are several scenes with them and they’re very creepy looking at night and in shadows […] The Retreat is a very good movie.
 Though if you had a problem with the way Wemple used Bigfoot in Monstrous you may have the same problem here.”
 Voices from the Balcony